Primary Care Practice Opportunity

-The Togus VA Medical Center located in Augusta, Maine is searching for a BC/BE Hospice/Palliative Care Physician to join their dynamic healthcare team as the Hospice and Palliative Care (H&PC) Medical Director.
+The Togus VA Healthcare System located in Augusta, ME is searching for BE/BC Family Medicine/Internal Medicine Physicians to join their dynamic healthcare team.

-Selected candidate may be eligible to apply for student loan repayment thru the Education Debt Reduction Program (EDRP).
+The selected candidate may be eligible for student loan repayment through the Education Debt Reduction Program (EDRP).
 Participation is based on funds availability.

 VA Maine Healthcare System proudly serves Maine's veterans at a main campus in Augusta or any of nine outpatient clinics.
 It's a modern 67-operational bed facility with general medical, surgical and mental health beds, as well as 65 Skilled-Longer Stay beds, a 25-bed Dementia Unit, and a hospice unit.
 The oldest veterans' facility in the country (est. 1866), much of its 500+ acres is natural woodland habitat for wildlife.
 Living in Maine offers excellent quality of life and access to many cultural and recreational activities.

 Competitive salaries, generous leave package, health & life insurance benefits, and retirement benefits.
 Additionally, the right candidate will experience the sense of patriotism and pride associated with working with veterans.
 The incumbent is eligible to participate in a pension program as well as a matching Thrift Savings Plan which is similar to a 401K.
 Candidates with prior military experience may be able to combine their accrued military retirement credit with VA pension benefits.